lindsaylandry/go-cross-stitch/README.md

 # Go Cross-Stitch Pattern Generator
-This is a project that will take an image and convert it to a png and html of DMC thread colors and instructions.
+This is a project that will take an image and convert it to a png and pdf of DMC thread colors and instructions.

 Other palettes include Anchor cross-stitch threads, simple LEGO colors, and greyscale.